ChenyuWang-Monica/ChenyuWang-Monica.github.io/index.md

 <br>

 <h2><div id="other">Miscellaneous</div></h2>
 I enjoy (and perhaps good at) doing sports.
-I'm an active member in the track team and soccer team in my school, getting 1st place in 4\*400m relay, 3rd place in 1500m, women's soccer champion etc. I'm also a fan of literature and classical music.
+During undergrad, I was an active member in the track team and soccer team in my school, getting 1st place in 4\*400m relay, 3rd place in 1500m, women's soccer champion etc. I'm also a fan of literature and classical music.
 I enjoy travelling and tasting local delicacies.
 <br>